lukastaegert/sinon-auto-restore/README.md

 ### `onObject(objectName)`

 Provides an interface to stub and spy on methods of an object and to replace fields.
-By default, all stubs, spies and replacements are automatically passed to any `afterEach` function in scope and are thus restored on teardown.

 * `.stub()`
     Replaces all own methods of an object by stubs.